David-Vandensteen/neocore/README.md

 ```

 ## Upgrade the toolchain in an existing project
+* It is recommended to back up your project before starting
+* This process does not upgrade your code, XML project definition or assets.
+You must handle any breaking changes yourself
+* The files mak.bat and mak.ps1 will be overwritten

 With cmd (*not Powershell*) you need to "be" in neocore folder root path

 * Replace `c:\my-git\myGame` with your real path.